acenet-arc/cloud_from_a_to_z/_episodes/remote-desktop-foundation.md

 Wow, what a list!

+Note: `apt-cache` is the "old way" of searching for packages in Ubuntu.
+The new way is to use `apt search`.
+Compare the output of `apt-cache search vnc` with the output of `apt search vnc`.
+Do you see any differences?

 > ## Question
 >
 > If we are only interested in servers related to VNC, can you think of a way to